 It is assumed that Mauritius Sub and SA Sub will, at all times, be non-residents of Canada for purposes of the Tax Act.
-Mauritius Sub and SA Sub, however, may have directors who are resident in Canada (currently only one director of each of Mauritius Sub and SA Sub is resident in Canada).
+Mauritius Sub and SA Sub, however, may have directors who are resident in Canada (currently none of the Mauritius Sub and SA Sub directors are resident in Canada).
 A corporation that has its "mind and management" in Canada will be considered to be resident in Canada for Canadian federal income tax purposes, subject to possible treaty relief.
 The Company operates each of Mauritius Sub and SA Sub to ensure that its "mind and management" does not reside in Canada and that it does not carry on business in Canada.
 However, no assurances with respect to factual determinations such as these can be given.
-If Mauritius Sub or SA Sub were found to be resident in Canada, Mauritius Sub or SA Sub, as the case may be, would be subject to tax in Canada and South Africa provides that SA Sub shall be deemed to be a resident only of the State of which it is a national (i.e. South Africa).
+If Mauritius Sub or SA Sub were found to be resident in Canada, Mauritius Sub or SA Sub, as the case may be, would be subject to tax in Canada on its worldwide income.
+In the case of SA Sub, the residency tie-breaker clause in the income tax treaty between Canada and South Africa provides that SA Sub shall be deemed to be a resident only of the State of which it is a national (i.e. South Africa.
 If Mauritius Sub or SA Sub were found to carry on business in Canada, Mauritius Sub or SA Sub, as the case may be, would be subject to tax in Canada on its income in respect of its business carried on in Canada, unless in the case of SA Sub, such income would be excluded by the income tax treaty between Canada and South Africa.